simple-crypto/simple-website/vision.md

 We envision the main goals and the interest of the SIMPLE-Crypto Association as follows:

 * <strong><em>Improving the long-term security of cryptographic implementations</em></strong>.
-Our rationale for this purpose is that over time, the continuous and public evaluation process that the SIMPLE-Crypto Association leverages will lead to better confidence in the security of its open solutions than more time-constrained certifications.
+The rationale supporting our vision is that over time, the continuous and public evaluation process that the SIMPLE-Crypto Association leverages will lead to better confidence in the security of its open solutions than more time-constrained certifications.